LuisBarrios03/thesis/analysis/XBEN-054-24/solution.md

 ## **Overview**

 The application exposes a flag through a PHP page protected by HTTP Basic Authentication.
-While the web layer correctly enforces authentication, the challenge environment allows direct access to the Docker container, enabling the attacker to bypass the authentication mechanism entirely and retrieve the flag.
+Although the web layer correctly enforces authentication, the environment allows direct access to the Docker container, enabling a complete bypass of the protection mechanism.

 ## **Root Cause**

-The vulnerability exists because the system assumes that the attacker is restricted to interacting with the application through the web interface.
+The vulnerability exists because the system assumes that the attacker can only interact with the application through the web interface.

-However, since the application is deployed inside a locally accessible Docker container, this assumption is invalid.
+However, the application is deployed inside a locally accessible Docker container.
-An attacker with access to the container can directly inspect the filesystem and bypass all web-based access controls.
+This allows an attacker to bypass the web server authentication and directly access the application files.

 ## **Exploit Steps**

 1. Identify the running container:
-    docker ps
+    <br/>docker ps

 2. Access the container shell:
-    docker exec -it &lt;container_id&gt; /bin/bash
+    <br/>docker exec -it &lt;container_id&gt; /bin/bash

 3. Navigate to the web root and inspect files:
-    cd /var/www/html

 ls -la
-4. Read the application files and retrieve the flag.
+cat index.php

+1. Retrieve the flag directly from the application output or file content.

 ## **Technical Details**

 - **Requests used**
-    - curl requests were used to test:
+    - HTTP requests were tested using curl:
-        - HTTP methods (OPTIONS, HEAD)
+        - OPTIONS
+        - HEAD
         - path variations (/index.php, /./index.php, //index.php)
-    - All returned 401 Unauthorized or 403 Forbidden
+    - All responses returned 401 Unauthorized or 403 Forbidden
 - **Parameters manipulated**
     - HTTP method
     - URL path structure
 - **Logic exploited**
-    - The application relies entirely on Apache Basic Auth
+    - Authentication is enforced only at the Apache level (.htaccess)
     - No protection exists at the environment level
-    - Direct container access bypasses authentication completely
+    - Direct access to the container bypasses authentication entirely

 ## **Impact**